rumca-js/pi-wifi-access-point/README.md

  My own use cases:

-    - transfer files from phone to laptop (laptop operation as Wifi Access Point)
+ - transfer files from phone to laptop when I'm on a trip (laptop operation as Wifi Access Point)

 # Prerequisites